Interview with Lauren Oakes | Ecologist, Writer and Former Participant

 Q: What about VISIONS initially interested you?

-A: I was interested in the community service aspect and was very curious about the west.
-I’d heard about [VISIONS] somewhere and I went to my parents with a proposal — I was always writing proposals — explaining why I wanted to go to Montana for the summer… and my parents were like “What?” (chuckles)
+A: I was interested in the community service aspect and was very curious about the West.
+I’d heard about VISIONS and I went to my parents with a proposal — I was always writing proposals — explaining why I wanted to go to Montana for the summer… and my parents were like, “What?” (chuckles)

-It ended up being the first time I went west by myself and the first time I was exposed to a different culture — working in the native communities.
-I ended up going back to Alaska and now I’m in Montana.
+It ended up being the first time I went West by myself and the first time I was exposed to a different culture — working in the native communities.
+I ended up going back to Alaska and now I live in Montana.
 Both places are kind of ingrained in me.
 Those are some of my most vivid memories from being a teenager.

 Q: What does your life look like now?